|

-Recognizing outstanding former TRIO participants is a special event that gives our TRIO community an opportunity to showcase our alumni and their successes.
-The TRIO Achievers Award serves as a source of pride in knowing that TRIO continues to make a difference in the lives of thousands of first generation and low-income students throughout the AASAP region and the United States.
+Recognizing outstanding former TRIO participants through the TRIO Achiever Award is a special event allowing our TRIO community to showcase our alumni and their successes.
+The TRIO Achievers Award is a source of pride in knowing that TRIO continues to make a difference in the lives of thousands of first-generation and low-income students throughout the AASAP region and the United States.

 ELIGIBILITY CRITERIA